 Go to LinkedIn, click on “My Network” then “Connections”;

 You arrive at the page of your relations.
-Click on the ProspectIn icon at the top right of your browser or simply open a LinkedIn page, create a new campaign by clicking on “Create a campaign” then select the number of profiles you want to scrape, and finally click on validate.
+Click on the Waalaxy icon at the top right of your browser or simply open a LinkedIn page, create a new campaign by clicking on “Create a campaign” then select the number of profiles you want to scrape, and finally click on validate.

-The profiles will be exported in ProspectIn, once the export is complete, you will only have to download the information of your contacts in CSV format from the ProspectIn CRM.
-Click on the “CRM” button to access it.
+The profiles will be imported in Waalaxy, once the import is complete, you will only have to download the information of your contacts in CSV format from the Waalaxy CRM.
+Click on the “prospect” button to access it.
 Then select all of them and export your contacts.

 Once on the CRM: